 NRG is subject to transactional exchange rate risk from transactions with customers in countries outside of the United States, primarily within Canada, as well as from intercompany transactions between affiliates.
 Transactional exchange rate risk arises from the purchase and sale of goods and services in currencies other than the Company's functional currency or the functional currency of an applicable subsidiary.
 NRG hedges a portion of its forecasted currency transactions with foreign exchange forward contracts.
-As of September 30, 2023, NRG is exposed to changes in foreign currency primarily associated with the purchase of U.S. dollar denominated natural gas for its Canadian business and entered into foreign exchange contracts with a notional amount of \$566 million.
+As of September 30, 2023 March 31, 2024, NRG is exposed to changes in foreign currency primarily associated with the purchase of U.S. dollar denominated natural gas for its Canadian business and entered into foreign exchange contracts with a notional amount of \$566 million \$499 million.

 The Company is subject to translation exchange rate risk related to the translation of the financial statements of its foreign operations into U.S. dollars.
 Costs incurred and sales recorded by subsidiaries operating outside of the United States are translated into U.S. dollars using exchange rates effective during the respective period.
 As a result, the Company is exposed to movements in the exchange rates of various currencies against the U.S. dollar, primarily the Canadian and Australian dollars.
-A hypothetical 10% appreciation in major currencies relative to the U.S. dollar as of September 30, 2023 would have resulted in a decrease of \$23 million to net income within the Consolidated Statement of Operations.
+A hypothetical 10% appreciation in major currencies relative to the U.S. dollar as of September 30, 2023 March 31, 2024 would have resulted in a decrease of \$23 million \$5 million to net income within the Consolidated Statement consolidated statement of Operations, operations.